 Most cases of acute spinal injury or herniation will resolve within the first four weeks, without any intervention.
 The use of imaging during this period is typically not recommended as management of these cases will usually not be altered.
 Imaging during this period is a recommendation when there is clinical suspicion of potentially serious pathology or in the presence of neurological compromise.
 Additionally, patients that fail to respond to conservative treatment after a period of 4 to 6 weeks warrant further evaluation.
 Also, patients that exhibit red flag symptoms listed above may warrant evaluation with lab markers.
 These can include:

 X-rays: The first test typically performed and one that is very accessible at most clinics and outpatient offices.
 Three views (AP, lateral, and oblique) views help assess the overall alignment of the spine as well as for the presence of any degenerative or spondylotic changes.
 These can be further supplemented with lateral flexion and extension views to assess for the presence of instability.
-If imaging demonstrates an acute fracture, this requires additional investigation using a CT scan or MRI.
+If imaging demonstrates an acute fracture, this requires additional investigation using a computed tomogram (CT) scan or magnetic resonance imaging (MRI).
 If there is a concern for atlantoaxial instability, the open mouth (odontoid) view may assist in diagnosis.